ppy/osu-wiki/news/2023/2023-11-22-project-loved-november-2023.md

 175 BPM, 2:35 | 8.20★\
 *description written by [Kingling](https://osu.ppy.sh/users/7010761)*

-Back with what could potentially be his 17th map entering the loved category, [Akali](https://osu.ppy.sh/users/2127359) is the mapper of this weeks *Daredevil Difficulties* map!
+Back with what could potentially be his 17th map entering the loved category, [Akali](https://osu.ppy.sh/users/2127359) is the mapper of this week's *Daredevil Difficulties* map!

 Sitting at a whopping 8.2★, this map of [Flashes (Hommarju Remix)](https://osu.ppy.sh/beatmapsets/852683#osu/1782215) is a dream for all of you cut-stream fans out there.
 One and a half minutes of some of the craziest cut-streams you have ever seen are what Akali has cooked up for you today — words really can't do them justice.